-1. Rotating components
+- 1. Rotating components - a.

-a.
 Complete rotor assemblies:

 Thin-walled cylinders, or a number of interconnected thin-walled cylinders, manufactured from one or more of the high strength to density ratio materials described in the Explanatory Note to this Section.
 If interconnected, the cylinders are joined together by flexible bellows or rings as described in section 3-2.5.1.1.c. following.
-The rotor is fitted with an internal baffle (or baffles) and end caps, as described in section 3-2.5.1.1.d. and 3-2.5.1.1.e. following, if in final form.
+The rotor is fitted with an internal baffle (or baffles) and end caps, as described in section 3-2.5.1.1.e. following, if in final form.
 However the complete assembly may be delivered only partly assembled.